justinhj/justinhj.github.io/_posts/2019-04-07-hacker-news-api-5.md

 This concept of swapping out modules can be useful for testing different databases, different JSON parsers and so on.

-## Fibres
+## Fibers

-ZIO allows a large number of concurrent operations by using an implementation of green threads called Fibres.
+ZIO allows a large number of concurrent operations by using an implementation of green threads called Fibers.
 The API is straightforward.
-For example in this function that retrieves an item and them recursively retrieves its 'kids' (for example kids of a comment are nested comments, kids of a news story are the top level comments on that story) and we use the function `foreachParN(8)` to split the jobs across up to 8 individual fibres.
-This gives you control over the amount of active fibres in each part of your application.
+For example in this function that retrieves an item and them recursively retrieves its 'kids' (for example kids of a comment are nested comments, kids of a news story are the top level comments on that story) and we use the function `foreachParN(8)` to split the jobs across up to 8 individual fibers.
+This gives you control over the amount of active fibers in each part of your application.

 [HNApi.scala](https://github.com/justinhj/ziohnapi/blob/2a7e5d634813afd43f6c9e306807c69186138c28/src/main/scala/org/justinhj/hnapi/HNApi.scala#L126)